Closed-Form Beta Distribution Estimation from Sparse Statistics with Random Forest Implicit Regularization: Implicit regularization via zero-variance features

-Adjusting \(m\) indeed influences a Random Forest's effective complexity, as demonstrated in \cite{mentch2019quantifying}, but the discrete nature of integer \(m\) limits the granularity with which one can tune the selection probability.
-By contrast, expanding the feature set from \(n\) to \(n+n_{\mathrm{ZV}}\) via constant-value features achieves \(\gamma'\) values for any integer \(n_{\mathrm{ZV}} \ge 0\).
-Since those values densely fill the interval \(\bigl(0,\,\tfrac{m}{n}\bigr]\), the user gains near-continuous control over the effective regularization level.
-In essence, this approach allows one to mimic or surpass the effect of “small” \(m\) while refining probabilities in ways not possible through integer steps alone.
-Similar continuous approximations from discrete parameter spaces have been explored in related contexts such as hyperparameter tuning, where carefully refining discrete grids approximates continuous optimization \cite{cironis2022automatic}.
-These techniques collectively broaden the applicability and flexibility of discrete-choice methods in machine learning.
+Adjusting $m$ influences a Random Forest's effective complexity \citep{mentch2019quantifying}, yet the integer nature of $m$ limits how finely one can tune selection probabilities.
+Expanding the feature set from $n$ to $n+n_{\mathrm{ZV}}$ with zero-variance features yields $\gamma'$ values for any integer $n_{\mathrm{ZV}} \ge 0$.
+These values form a monotone grid on $\bigl(0,\,\tfrac{m}{n}\bigr]$ and can be randomly interpolated to match any target in expectation, giving near-continuous control over the effective regularization level.
+This can mimic or surpass the effect of a small $m$ while refining probabilities beyond what integer steps allow.
+Related continuous approximations from discrete spaces appear in hyperparameter tuning, where refined grids approximate continuous optimization \citep{cironis2022automatic}, broadening the applicability of discrete-choice methods in machine learning.